You typically perform the following tasks when configuring Citrix Provisioning servers in your farm.

 To start or stop SOAP or stream services on a provisioning server, you must have Windows permissions.
 This limitation is due to a Window’s security issue.

-To resolve this issue, install the
+To resolve this issue, use

 Citrix Provisioning console fails to restart or stop

 Sometimes, the console fails to restart or stop services when running a stream service with a network service account.
 When the console fails, the service appears in the started state, however, the console prevents you from restarting or stopping the Stream Service.

 By default, a network service account does not have permissions to start/stop services.

 For example, if services are configured with a network services account, running the configuration wizard results in an error condition.
 The status appears as running and streaming the virtual disk, however, the service cannot be restarted or stopped:

 You can resolve this issue by associating the stream service with a specific account which has the required permissions to access the database.
 If the services are configured with a specific account, like